crossplane/docs/content/master/concepts/managed-resources.md

   deleted when this managed resource is deleted in Kubernetes API server.
   Possible values are `Delete` (the default) and `Orphan`.

+* `managementPolicy`: Enum to specify the level of control Crossplane has over the external resource.
+  Possible values are `FullControl` (the default) and `ObserveOnly`.
+Please note that this is an experimental feature, see the [management policies] section for further details.

 * `forProvider`: While the rest of the fields relate to how Crossplane should behave, the fields under `forProvider` are solely used to configure the actual external resource.
 In most of the cases, the field names correspond to the